-The Social Security tax is normally 6.2 percent of income for the employee and the same for the employer, though the employee rate has been temporarily lowered to 4.2 percent in 2011 and 2012 as part of an economic stimulus package.
-Medlock said no Social Security tax is collected on income above a certain income level - $110,100 in 2012.
+The Social Security tax is normally 6.2 percent of income for the employee and the same for the employer, though the employee rate was temporarily lowered to 4.2 percent from 2011 to 2012 as part of an economic stimulus package.
+Medlock said no Social Security tax is collected on income above a certain income level - $118,500 in 2016.

 The Medicare tax rate is 1.45 percent on all wages.

 State and local payroll deductions